 The word “Morocco” in Arabac (al-Magrib al-Aqsa) means “the extreme west”—describing Morocco’s place as the westernmost country in the Arab world.
 Its rich history and Berber, Arabian, and European cultural influences offer an exotic (and affordable) escape for travelers looking for something different.

-Tangier was my first Moroccan experience.
-Our hotel was conveniently located next to the port and was within walking distance of everything.
-If you’re able to visit Tangier with a guided group I would recommend it, but traveling with a partner or small group is also manageable.
-The locals we encountered were nice but are also very thrifty; if you’re haggling try to do it in another language (ex.
-I spoke Spanish with the shopkeepers) – if they know you’re American they’ll assume you’re an easy target for over-charging on items in the market!
-While you’re in Tangier be sure to check out the following sites:
+For most people crossing the Strait of Gilbraltar, Tangier will be the first stop or final destination of your trip.
+You can easily cross the strait and spend a day in the city and get back to Spain in time for dinner!
+If you want to spend a night or two in Tangier I would recommend Hotel Continental—located within walking distance of the port and the main attractions of the city.
+Visiting Tangier with a guided group is a good option, but traveling solo, with a partner, or small group is also safe.
+The locals are nice but quite thrifty.
+If you’re haggling at the market try to do it in another language (ex.
+I spoke Spanish with the shopkeepers)—if they know you’re American they’ll assume you’re an easy target for over-charging on items.
+While you’re in Tangier be sure to check out the following locations:

 - Kasbah – the old fortress of the city and where the sultan used to live!

 - Medina (Old City) – a labyrinth of small streets, beautiful old doors/buildings, and interesting shops

 - Markets – you’ll find spice markets and curious little shops with cute trinkets in the medina (also beautiful Moroccan tea sets!)